iggredible/Learn-Vim/ch13_the_global_command.md

 console.log("three: ", three);
 ```

 Notice that the lines with "const" do not have semi-colons.
-Let's create a macro to add a comma to the end of those lines in the register "a":
+Let's create a macro to add a comma to the end of those lines in the register "a:

 ```
 qa0A;<esc>q